-Ibrahim Maazou, Institut National De La Statistique
+Ibrahim Maazou, Institut National de la Statistique, Niger

 Sokhna Thiam, African Population and Health Research Center